Learn to Effectively and Creatively Use the Arts in Ministry

 FROM OUR FACULTY AND STUDENTS

-"My emphasis in Worship, Theology, and the Arts helped shape the way I write music for the church.
+"My studies in Worship, Theology, and the Arts helped shape the way I write music for the church.
 Our Christian journey is messy, full of ups and downs, and the songs we sing in church should reflect the entirety of our lives with Christ.
-This emphasis gave me the courage to write the songs that are missing in our churches, such as songs of lament, reverence and fear of God, and even doubt.
-This emphasis continues to feed me as an artist and as worshipper in spirit and truth."
+This path gave me the courage to write the songs that are missing in our churches, such as songs of lament, reverence and fear of God, and even doubt.
+This study continues to feed me as an artist and as worshipper in spirit and truth."

 JULIE TAI, MAICS, 2013